hwanam1111/hwanam1111/README.md

 - Developed e-running education contents with canvas and collaborated with various educational companies such as 'Poly english academy' and 'Visang education'.

 ### TRAVEL C2B Crop.
 (R&D Team Leader) : 2018.11 ~
-- Global Travel Platforms and K-POP Platforms
+- Global Travel Platforms and K-POP Platforms.
-- Responsible for the project setup and overall design and development of the TRAVEL C2B platform
+- Responsible for the project setup and overall design and development of the TRAVEL C2B platform.
-- Responsible for the project setup and overall design and development of the CreateJump platform
+- Responsible for the project setup and overall design and development of the CreateJump platform.
 - Build infrastructure to improve the development environment.

 ## Skills